Envelope Dynamics and Stability with non-linear Space-Charge Forces: Space Charge Modeling and Methods

 $N$ is the number of protons, $r_{0}$ their classical particle radius, and $\sigma_{z}$ the longitudinal beam size.
 The space-charge force is calculated in each longitudinal lattice slice of length $\Delta\ell$.
 The angle brackets in eq. \ref{eq:newEl} denote the averaging over the particle distribution given by

-where $\sigma$ is the full 4D beam matrix, which is identical the beam matrix used in calculating the electric field.
+where $\sigma$ is the full 4D beam matrix, which is identical to the beam matrix used in calculating the electric field.
 The averages appearing in Eq. \ref{eq:newEl} can therefore be written as

 For these integrals, we derived fully analytic solutions in \cite{Holz1160961}.
 We are thus able to perform envelope tracking to apply non-linear space-charge kicks in a beam matrix formalism.
 The inhomogeneous terms in Eq. \ref{eq:newEl} are collected in a matrix $\left(\sigma_{sc}\right)_{ij}= \bar{\sigma}_{ij}-\sigma_{ij}$ and added to beam matrix of the preceding step.
-In order to apply the space-charge kick in a symmetric way, we split the slices with transfer matrix $R$ into halves $\hat{R}$ such that $R=\:\hat{R}^{2}$ and propagate the beam via
+We point out that Gaussians are not self-consistent distributions under the influence of non-linear space-charge forces.
+The introduced discrepancies are, however, small in the considered regime of operation with a maximum incoherent tune-shift on the order of \num{0.5}.